Bose Soundlink Wireless Mobile Speaker connected to Spotify on my EVO

 If you are seeking full sound, with solid bass reflex and excellent audio quality that is almost shocking coming from such a small speaker, I would recommend that you take a look at the Bose Soundlink.
 Although it is slightly larger and heavier than other competing device, it feels and sounds well worth the investment if you are willing to part with 300 bones.

 Additionally, Bose is famous for the rigorous testing that it puts its devices through.
 There is testing video available in which all of the buttons along the top of the Soundlink are pressed thousands of times in order to ensure continuous performance and quality assurance, in addition to placing the speaker in a salt-fog tunnel (for those planning on taking their tunes to the beach) and subjecting it to moisture and even drops on different surfaces.
 It is this attention to quality and support that makes the price tag perfectly within reason for me, as I know what I will be getting for my investment.

-Stimulated Boredom is a website, blog and podcast that covers many general interest topics, which includes: geek culture, gaming, gadgets, reviews, technology, politics, current events and entertainment.
+Stimulated Boredom is a website, blog and podcast that covers many general interest topics, including geek culture, gaming, gadgets, reviews, technology, movies, humor, politics, current events and entertainment.

 The website and podcast is hosted by Dana Sciandra and entertains listeners in all 50 states and over 115 countries.

-A purposeful oxymoron, Stimulated Boredom is a place to have your mind stimulated when you are bored, by providing content and discussion that covers a diverse range of topics and opinions.
+A purposeful oxymoron, Stimulated Boredom is a place to come and have your mind stimulated when you are bored, by providing content and discussion that covers a diverse range of topics, interests and opinions.

 Thanks for stopping by and feel free to contact the show.
 We welcome your comments & questions!